PiUkani/Shopping_queue/README.md

 ## Description
-As a response to current Covid-19 pandemic, we decided to create a web app that helps control the flow of shoppers going to shopping at various store, in response to social distancing policies.
+As a response to current Covid-19 pandemic, we decided to create a web app that helps control the flow of shoppers going to shopping at various stores, in response to social distancing policies.

 Click the following link to see deployed web app: https://shopping-queue.herokuapp.com/